Using the Cycles Dashboard

 RESET_SPENT inline funding

 On the Budgets page, every row has a funding dropdown.
-Alongside CREDIT, DEBIT, REPAY_DEBT, and RESET, the dropdown exposes RESET_SPENT — the v0.1.25.18+ funding operation that clears spent without touching allocated, reserved, or debt.
-Picking it opens a confirmation dialog where you can either leave the new spent value at zero (monthly rollover) or enter an explicit starting value (prorated correction).
+Alongside CREDIT, DEBIT, REPAY_DEBT, and RESET, the dropdown exposes RESET_SPENT — the v0.1.25.18+ funding operation that sets allocated to the supplied amount and resets spent (to zero, or an explicit override) while preserving reserved and debt.
+Picking it opens a confirmation dialog where you enter the new allocation and can either leave spent at zero (monthly rollover) or enter an explicit starting value (prorated correction).

 See Rolling Over Billing Periods with RESET_SPENT for when to use each pattern.